 - Minimum cumulative grade point average of a 2.75 on all required science classes.

-- Completion of or current enrollment in all lower division courses at application deadline.
+- Completion of or current enrollment in all lower division courses at the application deadline.

-- Completion of the ATI TEAS admissions assessment.
+- Completion of the ATI TEAS admissions assessment with a minimum score of 75.

 ATI TEAS Admissions Assessment: